drwill/mash/AppSettings/README.md

 ## What's New?

 ###Feb 25, 2016
 You can now load array list settings into your setting class.
-Simply use the AppSetting "SettingType" attribute and set it to ArrayList.
+Simply declare your property as an IList.
 You can specify the type of the list and load any primitive and enum type into a list.

 ###Feb 21, 2016